csb324/eleventy-obsidian-ninareth/notes/To-Do List.md

 * tell [[Costi's mom]] that the passageway we found has been compromised
 * reply to [[Pruvki Forgaveat]] and stop his panicking re: experimental undead
 * Meet up with [[Willow]] or sending him?
+* write a report on what happened, for their records.

 ### Short-Term